Tom Maniatis: Biotechnology companies

 Maniatis and Mark Ptashne founded Genetics Institute, Inc. in 1980.
 The company produced several FDA approved drugs “protein biologics” including blood clotting factors for the treatment of hemophilia, and erythropoietin for the treatment of anemia.
 The company was acquired by Wyeth Pharmaceuticals.

-In 1994, Maniatis, Fred Goldeberg, and others from the Harvard Medical School founded ProScript.
+In 1994, Maniatis, Alfred Goldberg, and others from the Harvard Medical School founded ProScript.
 The company invented the proteasome inhibitor Velcade (Bortezomid) approved by the FDA for the treatment of Multiple Myeloma.
 ProScript was acquired by Millennium/Takeda Pharma.

 In 2004 Maniatis cofounded Acceleron Pharma, a TGF-b company that produced “ligand trap” drugs, including REBLOZYL® for the treatment of Myodysplastic Syndrome (MDS) and b-thalassaemia.

 Kallyope was founded by Maniatis, Charles Zuker, and Richard Axel in 2006.
 It focused on the development of drugs to treat metabolic and inflammatory disorders of the gut.

 Maniatis, David Goeddel, and William Rudder won the Brandeis University Jacob and Louise Gabbay Award in Biotechnology and Medicine in 1999.